-The priority with regard to the management of early satellite data is to ensure long-term preservation of the raw data and level 1 data for input to Fundamental Climate Data Records production.
-Progress towards preservation of historical satellite data has been made both for geostationary and polar-orbiting meteorological satellites, but the associated critical metadata is more difficult to preserve.
-Landsat is the longest running uninterrupted Earth Observation program.
-Today the Landsat archive is geographically broader and temporally deeper than at any time and thus, as a consequence, valuable for characterizing change to the climate, impacts and the effectiveness of adaptation strategies.
+The priority with regard to the management of early satellite data is to ensure long-term preservation of the raw data and level 1 data for input to FCDR production.
+Progress towards preservation of historical satellite data has been made both for geostationary and polar-orbiting meteorological satellites, but the associated critical metadata are more difficult to preserve.
+Landsat is the longest running uninterrupted Earth Observation programme.
+Today, the Landsat archive is geographically broader and temporally deeper than at any time and thus, as a consequence, is valuable for characterizing change to the climate, impacts and the effectiveness of adaptation strategies.